Skip to Content

 It’s back to the basics with this one and is as close to mimicking traditional sourdough bread as you can get.
 Thanks to using a 1:1 gluten free flour blend (that contains xanthan gum), you don’t have to mix your own combination of flours or experiment with binders like psyllium husk, psyllium powder, or flax meal.

 If you’re just starting out in the world of gluten free sourdough bread baking, I highly suggest starting with this recipe.
-The gluten free sourdough start I used in this recipe is made with the same 1:1 gluten free flour blend that I use in the bread.
+The gluten free sourdough starter I used in this recipe is made with the same 1:1 gluten free flour blend that I use in the bread.
 Because the gluten free starter has xanthan gum in it, I suggest following the recipe exactly before experimenting with different starters and hydration percentages.

 Gluten Free Sourdough Bread recipe baked and ready to serve